Prompting GPT-3 To Be Reliable: Facet 3: Uncertainty Calibration

 \subsection{Evaluation Setup}

 \paragraph{Experiment Setup} We study the setting of free-form answer generation: given a test question, we prompt the model to generate an answer string and obtain its confidence score (more below), and we evaluate the correctness of the generated answer based on exact match with the gold answer.
 We experiment with three QA datasets: NQ, TriviaQA, and HotpotQA.
-In all cases, we adopt the closed-book setting (\emph{i.e.}, no additional evidence passages).
+In all cases, we adopt the closed-book setting (i.e., no additional evidence passages).
 We focus on intrinsic calibration results: using raw confidence scores rather than post-hoc calibration, which requires an additional dev set for parameter-tuning.
-We report the standard calibration metric expected calibration error (ECE), the reliability diagram, and selective prediction results where we rank all predictions by their confidence and see if the accuracy of the most confident predictions is significantly higher than the average accuracy.
+We report the standard calibration metric expected calibration error (ECE), the reliability diagram,\footnote{In Appendix Figure~\ref{fig:calibration_plots}.} and selective prediction results where we rank all predictions by their confidence and see if the accuracy of the most confident predictions is significantly higher than the average accuracy.
 Because of ECE's known flaws due to its bucketing mechanism~\citep{Si2022RevisitingCF}, so we also report the Brier score~\citep{Brier1950VERIFICATIONOF}.
-For baseline comparison, we report results from a supervised QA model---the DPR-BERT model from \cite{Si2022RevisitingCF}, where they use the dense passage retriever~\citep[DPR;][]{Karpukhin2020DensePR} to retrieve top passages from Wikipedia and feed the passages to a BERT reader model for answer extraction.
+Our baseline is a supervised QA model---DPR-BERT~\citep{Si2022RevisitingCF}---with a dense passage retriever~\citep[DPR;][]{Karpukhin2020DensePR} to feed the top passages into a BERT reader model for answer extraction.
 We follow their joint calibration setup for scoring predictions of DPR-BERT.

 \paragraph{Confidence Scoring} We compare two ways of estimating confidence for GPT-3 predictions. \textbf{LM-Prob}: the (normalized) language model probability, also equivalent to the reciprocal of perplexity, is $Conf \equiv P(w_1 w_2 \dots w_n)^{\frac{1}{N}}$ where $w_1 w_2 \dots w_n$ are the generated tokens in the answer. \textbf{Self-Con}: We also explore using self-consistency~\citep{Wang2022SelfConsistencyIC} to obtain confidence measures.
 Following~\cite{Wang2022SelfConsistencyIC}, during decoding we set a high temperature value (0.7) and sample 10 times for a set of different predictions.
 Among all the generated answers, we take the most frequent answer as the final prediction and its frequency as the confidence score.